MyNameisBram/Bram-Tunggala/index.md

 # About
 Bram was born in Jakarta, Indonesia and moved to suburbs of Atlanta when he was 7 years old.
-He now lives in almost Decatur with his wife, 10 month old son, and their cat Hodor.
+He now lives in Tucker, GA and lives with his wife and three kids.

 ### What people say about Bram:
-His wife says he's a loving husband, his son would say he's a compassionate father (in baby language of course), his parents would say he's a respectful son, his siblings would say he's a risk taker, his friends would say he's encouraging and loyal, his ex-employers/peers would says he's a diligent worker, and he would say he's a dreamer and has an optimistic outlook on life.
+His wife says he's a loving husband, his kids say he's a fun dad!
+His parents would say he's a respectful son, his siblings would say he's a risk taker, his friends would say he's encouraging and loyal, his ex-employers/peers would says he's diligent and gets the job done, and he would say he's a dreamer and has an optimistic outlook on life.

 ### What does Bram like to do?
-- run around chasing his 10 month old son, who crawls really really really fast, and is now walking!
+- Read bedtime stories to his kids
-- drink beer with his beautiful wife and play devil's advocate even though he agrees with her 99% of the time
+- Visit local the local beer garden with Wife
-- having friends over, smoking meat on his big green egg and starting a conversation with... remember the time when...
+- Spend time with family and friends
-- golfing, then contemplating on why he still plays because he's not very good at it
+- Having friends over, smoking meat while drinking beer and starting a conversation with... remember the time when...
-- hanging out at the YMCA outdoor pool watching his son dip his face in the water and regretting it, then repeating a hundred more times because... babies right?
+- Golfing, then contemplating on why he still plays because he's not very good at it

 ### Virtures to live by:
 - Empathy - Golden Rule “Treat others the way you want to be treated”
-- Decisive - perform without fail what you set out to do
+- Decisive - Perform without fail what you set out to do
-- Peaceful - don’t be disturbed at unimportant things, or at random accidents
+- Peaceful - Don’t be disturbed at unimportant things, or at random accidents

 ---